-Hudson Institute’s Kleptocracy Initiative researches how globalized corruption threatens democracy, capitalism, and security.
+Hudson Institute’s Kleptocracy Initiative researches how authoritarian regimes and globalized corruption threaten democracy, capitalism, and security.

 The Achilles’ heel of today’s autocracies is they are politically structured as kleptocracies, creating the potential to expose the massive and often hidden financial mechanisms used to shelter misappropriated assets.
 Today’s unchecked kleptocracies are demonstrating contempt for international law, resulting in territorial expansionism and cyber attacks that seriously threaten U.S. national security.